Northland kauri sanctuary established in Takou Bay to safeguard native tree from dieback threat

 Takou Bay locals had been employed to remove the gorse, which had covered the site to a height of several metres, build a fence around the perimeter, and set up wash stations for disinfecting footwear.

-Next, they would build fences to keep out pigs and another to keep out possums, cats and stoats.
+Next, they would build a fence to keep out pigs and another to keep out possums, cats and stoats.

 Planting mānuka, pohutukawa and other native species on the flat land along the river would start immediately, Rameka said.